Yaser-Alharbi/Scientific-Literature-Discussion-Platform/readme.md

 ## What It Is

-A web app that lets researchers search for academic papers, save key extracts, and discuss them over live video/audio streams.
-It combines paper discovery (via Google Scholar), a personal extract library, and real-time discussion rooms into one place.
-Built for academics and research students who want to collaboratively review literature without switching between tools.
+A web app that lets researchers search for academic papers, save key extracts, and discuss them over live video/audio streams — combining paper discovery, a personal extract library, and real-time discussion rooms in one place.

 ## Key Features